Organizing Your Content With a Hub Page: A Smarter SEO Content Strategy

 A Hub Page is like a content library your audience can return to.
 It consists of:

-- A compelling title to the broader topic, such as “The Ultimate Guide to ….”
+- A compelling title to the main topic, such as “The Ultimate Guide to ….”

 - A description of 100-200 words of the main theme